-from the ionosphere to the sun
+from the ionosphere to the sun and beyond

 The Institute for Scientific Research was established in 1954, when Professor Rene Marcou of the Mathematics Department was awarded a $5000 contract from the Air Force to map the ionosphere and its effect on radio waves.
 This funding was the first government-sponsored research grant for Boston College.